 The main controller of robot is a tiny laptop computer, VAIO type U, that is a SONY product.
-VAIO processes an image data from the camera and information (feedback value) of the other sensors.
+VAIO processes an image data from the camera and information (feedback value) of the other sensors from microcomputer, PIC 30F3012.
 The main controller and actuators communicate each other by sending and receiving data of angle, temperature, and so on.
 The interface is RS485.